Sherina Munaf

-Sinna Sherina Munaf or better known as Sherina Munaf (born in Bandung, West Java, Indonesia on June 11, 1990) is an Indonesian actress, singer and songwriter of Minangkabau descent.
+Sinna Sherina Munaf or better known as Sherina Munaf (born 11 June 1990) is an Indonesian actress, singer and songwriter of Minangkabau descent.
 She is the niece of Indonesian singer-songwriter, Fariz RM.

 Life and career

 Sinna Sherina Munaf was born on 11 June 1990, the second child of Triawan Munaf and Luki Ariani.
 As a child, she enjoyed painting and singing.
 Her parents arranged for her to have singing lessons from Elfa Secioria.
 In 1997, she won a karaoke contest in Jakarta, followed by victory in a second singing contest in 1998.

 1990–2001: The beginnings and Petualangan Sherina

 In 1999, at the age of nine, Sherina made her debut album Andai Aku Besar Nanti (When I Grow Up) under Tantowi Yahya's label Ceepee Productions.
 The album went Platinum, selling over 250,000 copies and won two Indonesian Music Awards for Best Child Song and Best Children's Album.

 In 2000, Sherina's father, Triawan Munaf, collaborated with Mira Lesmana to produce the movie Petualangan Sherina (Sherina's Adventure), which directed by Riri Riza and gained wide theatrical release in Indonesia.
 The soundtrack of Sherina's Adventure also gave the youngster another hit album.
 According to Ceepee Productions record company, it went Platinum by the end of August, with sales of more than 200,000 copies and revenues of $387,000.